-Jeep was born out of the Army’s need for a vehicle that could replace both the horse and the motorcycle as a general-purpose transportation device.
-In fact, one of the popular theories on the origin of the Jeep name posits that it comes from an acronym for “general purpose:” GP.
+Jeep was born out of the American Army’s need for a vehicle that could replace both the horse and the motorcycle as a general-purpose form of transportation.
+In fact, one of the popular theories about the origin of the Jeep name posits that it comes from GP, an acronym for general purpose.
 Others point to Eugene the Jeep, a character from the Popeye comic strip.
 Wherever it came from, the name stuck.

-The vehicle that name stuck to was originally designed by the American Bantam Car Company of Butler, Pennsylvania.
-American Bantam started out making licensed copies of British Austin small cars.
+The off-roader was developed by the American Bantam Car Company of Butler, Pennsylvania.
+It started out making licensed copies of British-built Austin cars.
 By 1940, when the government began a bidding process for a small, four-wheel drive military vehicle, the company was down on its luck.

 Jeep was born out of the Army’s need for a vehicle that could replace both the horse and the motorcycle as a general-purpose transportation device.

 Willys didn’t stop there, though.
 It sought to create an entire lineup of Jeep vehicles, marking the beginning of Jeep’s transition into a standalone brand.
-It rolled out some eye-catching designs, including a Jeep station wagon in 1946, a Jeep pickup truck in 1947, and the Jeepster, a small convertible designed to look more like a conventional car.
+It rolled out some eye-catching designs, including the long-lived Station Wagon in 1946, a pickup in 1947, and the Jeepster, a small convertible designed to look more like a conventional car.
 The concept of more car-like Jeeps would be revisited again decades later in the form of Jeep’s first crossovers.

-But just as the original Jeep left American Bantam behind, the Jeep brand proved more resilient than its parent.
-In 1953, Willys was bought by Kaiser, which responsible for another important World War II vehicle—the Liberty Ship.
+Just as the original Jeep left American Bantam behind, the Jeep brand proved more resilient than its parent.
+In 1953, Willys was bought by Kaiser, which was responsible for another important World War II vehicle, the Liberty Ship.
 Kaiser jumped into the car business after the war.
 It dropped the Willys name altogether in 1963, becoming Kaiser-Jeep.
 That same year, Jeep introduced the Wagoneer, a more civilized alternative to the CJ.
-With its fully enclosed, station wagon-like body, the Wagoneer was one of the earliest forerunners of the modern family SUV.
+With its fully enclosed station wagon-like body, the Wagoneer was one of the earliest forerunners of the modern family SUV.

 AMC and Chrysler

-The 1980s saw the introduced of two significant Jeep models.
+The 1980s saw the introduction of two significant Jeep models.
 The first was the XJ-generation Cherokee, which came along in 1984.
-The XJ was Jeep’s first truly modern SUV, and helped push the brand even further into the mainstream.
+The XJ was Jeep’s first truly modern SUV and helped push the brand even further into the mainstream.
 The XJ remained in production with some alterations until 2001, when it was replaced by the Liberty.

-While Chrysler was preparing to take over, Jeep was preparing a replacement for its long-serving CJ, which had spawned numerous variants since its introduction.
-The off-roader that could trace its DNA directly to the World War II Willys MB was simply too crude for modern tastes, so Jeep started from scratch when developing its successor, the original Wrangler (YJ).
+While Chrysler was silently preparing to take over, Jeep was putting the final touches on a replacement for its long-serving CJ, which had spawned numerous variants since its introduction.
+The off-roader that traced its DNA directly to the World War II-era Willys was simply too crude for modern tastes, so Jeep started from scratch when developing its successor, the original Wrangler (YJ).
 It was more refined than its predecessor, but it remained extremely capable off-road.
 Users could still take the doors off, remove the top, and fold down the windshield.

-Combining the look and off-road ability of the CJ with some modern amenities, the YJ looked like a good package.
-But Jeep purists initially dismissed it.
+Combining the look and off-road ability of the CJ with some modern amenities, the YJ looked like a good package, but Jeep purists initially dismissed it.
 They particularly disliked the YJ’s square headlights, which were replaced by more traditional round lights in subsequent generations.
-Ultimately, though, the Wrangler became a fixture of the Jeep lineup, and a fourth-generation version is expected to debut soon.
+It’s in its fourth generation as of July 2020.

 SUV boom and bust

 Jeep was a smart acquisition for Chrysler.
-The 1990s saw an explosion of interest in SUVs, and Jeep was ready to take advantage of the public’s enthusiasm.
-It introduced the first-generation Grand Cherokee in 1992, giving Jeep a proper premium model.
-But as the 1990s drew to a close, things started to unravel.
+The 1990s saw an explosion of interest in SUVs, and Jeep was ready to leverage its expertise and take advantage of the public’s enthusiasm.
+It introduced the first Grand Cherokee in 1992 to replace the decades-old Grand Wagoneer.
+As the 1990s drew to a close, things started to unravel.

-Chrysler merged with Daimler AG in 1998, and began to focus more intensely on trucks and SUVs at the expense of fuel economy and overall quality.
-Jeep’s first car-based crossovers—the Compass and Patriot—were universally panned, while the massive Commander became a white elephant once the 2008 recession hit and gas prices started to spike.
-In the midst of all of this, Jeep introduced the first-generation Grand Cherokee SRT, a hot rod that totally ignored off-road capability in favor of on-road performance.
+Chrysler merged with Daimler AG in 1998 and began to focus more intensely on trucks and SUVs at the expense of fuel economy and overall quality.
+Jeep’s first car-based crossovers, the Compass and the Patriot, were universally panned, while the massive Commander became a white elephant once the 2008 recession hit and gas prices started to spike.
+In the midst of all of this, Jeep introduced the first-generation Grand Cherokee SRT, a seriously quick hot rod that totally ignored off-road capability in favor of on-road performance.